Program

 Qualification

-In case of Interview Examination, applicants must have work experience in economics, financial, accounting or related field or investment experience at least one year after Bachelor’s degree graduation.
+2. In interview test cases: have work experience in economics, finance, accounting or other related fields or have investment experience after graduating with a Bachelor’s degree for at least 1 year.